danicl01/Breakout-Game/README.md

-# Breakout-Game
-This project is a simple Breakout game created with Python and Pygame.
-The objective is to control a paddle to bounce a ball and score points by keeping it in play.
-The game includes collision detection, score tracking, and a customizable speed increase.
-Designed for desktop, with potential adaptation for mobile touch controls.
+Breakout Game in Python
+A simple, classic-style Breakout game built with Python and Pygame.
+The player controls a paddle to keep the ball in play, scoring points each time the ball hits the top of the screen.
+The game speeds up every few points, and if the ball falls below the paddle, the player can restart the game.

+Features
+Paddle and ball movement with collision detection Scoring system that increases as the ball hits the top Ball speed increases every 5 points
+Sound effects on collision
+Game restart option after losing